theislab/scarches/README.rst

  <img src="https://user-images.githubusercontent.com/33202701/89729020-15f7c200-da32-11ea-989b-1b9a3283f642.png" width="900px" align="center">

 This is a Pytorch version of scArches which can be found `here <https://github.com/theislab/scArches/>`_. scArches is a package to integrate newly produced single-cell datasets into integrated reference atlases.
-Our method can facilitate large collaborative projects with decentralise training and integration of multiple datasets by different groups. scArches is compatible with `scanpy <https://scanpy.readthedocs.io/en/stable/>`_, and hosts efficient implementations of all conditional generative models for single-cell data.
+Our method can facilitate large collaborative projects with decentralise training and integration of multiple datasets by different groups. scArches is compatible with `scanpy <https://scanpy.readthedocs.io/en/stable/>`_, and hosts efficient implementations of several conditional generative models for single-cell data.